natgo/wt-wiki-scraper/wikitext-transpiled/ground/Independent.md

 * Vulnerable to 20 mm autocannons.
 In many ways they are more effective than normal cannons due to their high rate of fire
 * APHE is inconsistent due to vehicles the Independent will be facing in general have less than 25 mm of armour
 * Crew members are near each other, making a single penetrating shot deadly
+* Gun is blocked by the 4 MG turret when aiming down, reducing the angle of firing.

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->